utopia-linux-project/utopia-linux-project/UTOPICS.md

 Blocks 124 & 125 - N'Ko
 Block 126 - Cherokee
 Block 127 - Canadian Aboriginal Syllabics
-Blocks 128-137 - Private Use Area (PUA)
-Blocks 138-187 - Reserved for future expansion
+Blocks 128-177 - Reserved for future expansion
+Blocks 178-187 - Private Use Area (PUA)
 Block 188 - Specials

+THIS ROADMAP IS TENTATIVE AND PRONE TO CHANGE.
+IT WILL BE FINALIZED WHEN UTOPIA 1.0 IS RELEASED.

 Each block will be documented separately on this wiki.